Bertrand Bossu: Gillingham

 Bossu joined Gillingham in September 2003 and made his debut later that month away to Walsall.
 He played just five more times that season, including the victory at home to Premier League side Charlton Athletic in the FA Cup.

 In August 2004 he joined Torquay United on a three-month loan deal playing in the first two games of the season away to Bristol City and at home to Hull City the same month.
 However, he was sent back to Gillingham by Torquay with a knee injury, prompting a row over who should pay his wages.
-He joined Oldham Athletic in late October 2004, but failed to make their first team.
+He joined Oldham Athletic in late October 2004, but failed to make a first team appearance.
+He was released by Gillingham at the end of the 2004–05 season after failing to report for pre-season training.

 Darlington and Walsall

-He was released by Gillingham at the end of the 2004–05 season, joining Darlington in August 2005.
+Bossu joined Darlington in August 2005.
 The same month he joined Accrington Stanley on loan, playing one Conference National game away to Cambridge United before returning to Darlington where he played 10 times before being released at the end of the season.
 He then joined Walsall in September 2006, but was released in May 2008.